pedromosquerat/barista/concepts/design-tokens/README.md

 -- <cite>Robin Rendle "[What are design tokens]", CSS-Tricks</cite>

-## What we want to achived with Design tokens
+## What we want to achive with Design tokens

-In the current state of the barista components library, we do share some basic color, typography and spacing definitions through scss mixins and variables within the angular eco system.
-Which works very well for color definitions, did not proove to be consistent for spacings and typography definitions.
-As our plans for barista do not only target angular, but a more framework agnostic component library, we are re-evaluating the way on how we deal with design tokens.
+In the current state of the Barista components library, we do share some basic color, typography and spacing definitions through scss mixins and variables within the angular ecosystem.
+Which works very well for color definitions, did not prove to be consistent for spacings and typography definitions.
+As our plans for Barista do not only target Angular, but a more framework agnostic component library, we are re-evaluating the way on how we deal with design tokens.

 Extracted design tokens should enable us to be extremely consistent within the system.
 With everything, that is relevant to the design-language baked into tokens, we should be able to enforce usage of these tokens with linting rules like [stylelint declaration strict value].

+## Naming of design tokens

+To prevent conflicts with css custom properties or other variables in output files, we should prefix all our provided design tokens, mixins or exported constants with a `dt-`/`dt` prefix.

 ## Structure